Up the Road: Living in Alaska

 The weather seemed to flip-flop between either totally grey and drizzling or completely blue skies.
 Sometimes during the mornings and evenings it felt like the air was so misty that it might as well be raining.
 Along with hiking up smaller mountains, I hiked around different areas, sometimes just short walks to bring a chair and a book and sit next to a river.
 I read some chunk of a book by Carl Sagan, and took a lot of photography.

 The thing to do in Alaska is to just get outdoors and enjoy it in the summer.
 I also spent a night tent camping!
-I struck up a conversation with a local at a the campground because I wanted to try his binoculars, and he told me about how he lived “off-grid” and enjoyed the space from everything that it gave him.
+I struck up a conversation with a local at the campground because I wanted to try his binoculars, and he told me about how he lived “off-grid” and enjoyed the space from everything that it gave him.
 I overheard conversations of other locals that I wouldn’t hear anywhere else - people talking about the moose they have in their freezer, for example.
 I watched the locals play a baseball game too, that was fun to see.
 Although, my friend’s dog got off-leash and ran out into the field at one point, and we had to chase her down.

 Hobbies